Forecast: Summertime heat & humidity take hold

 Temperatures consistently sit in the 90s with high humidity

 RICHMOND, Va.
-(WWBT) - An isolated strong storm can’t be ruled out Sunday evening.
+(WWBT) - An isolated strong storm can’t be ruled out this evening.
+Rain chances drop after 8pm.

-SUNDAY: Partly sunny with a few scattered showers and storms in the afternoon and evening.
-Isolated strong storm can’t be ruled out with damaging winds, especially west and northwest of Richmond.
+SUNDAY EVENING: Partly sunny with a few scattered showers and storms.
+Isolated strong storm can’t be ruled out with gusty winds & lightning, especially west and northwest of Richmond.
 Highs in the low 90s.
 (Rain Chance: 30%)

 MONDAY: Mostly to partly sunny with an isolated shower and storm possible.
 Lows in the low 70s, highs in the low 90s.
 (Rain Chance: 20%)